rushike/polymuse-future/README.md

 @maxx : It is parameters that specifies maximum no of files used to training in case there are large no of files in dataset_path given

 This snapshot will train the model on dataset given,
-3 files will generated and stored in *dir* strucure : h5_models
+3 files will generated and stored in following *dir* strucure : h5_models
 ├── chorus
 │   └── stateless